cimm/papercal/README.md

 # SynoPaperCal

 SynoPaperCal is a calendar application for [Paperd.Ink](https://paperd.ink/) Classic devices.
-It connects to a [Synology Calendar](https://www.synology.com/en-us/dsm/feature/calendar) and displays the upcoming events.
+It connects to a [CalDAV](https://en.wikipedia.org/wiki/CalDAV) calendar and displays the upcoming events.

 SynoPaperCal is under active development, it kind of works for me but is not production ready software.
-It does not support HTTPS yet, so your Synology username and password are sent in the clear, be aware!

 SynoPaperCal only works on the Paperd.Ink Classic.
 The Merlot is not supported (I don’t own one).
 Open an [issue](https://github.com/cimm/synopapercal/issues) if you would like to see support for the Paperd.Ink Merlot.